3-2 Glandular epithelia

 GLANDS

-About the classification of glands.
-Glands are classified according to several criteria that will be presented as you study this chapter: the presence or absence of excretory ducts, the branching of the excretory ducts when present, the three-dimensional arrangement of their secretory cells, the types of their secr etory cells and of the secretory material, the mode of release of secretion.
+Glands are classified according to several criteria that will be presented as you study this chapter: the presence or absence of excretory ducts, the branching of their excretory ducts when present, the three-dimensional arrangement of their secretory cells, the types of their secretory cells and of the secretory material, the mode of release of the secretion.

 NEXT PAGE